 Whilst striving for Gold Sustainable Food City status, Bristol must grapple with the reality that agroecology is perceived and experienced as a white, middle class space.
 Concerted action is needed to diversify and build an anti-racist farming movement in this corner of the UK.

 The St. Werburghs City Farm have been quick to act.
 In a residential district of central Bristol, the Farm nestles in a cosy spot on a side-street surrounded by patches of green, eco-housing and a local pub.
 Home to small clutches of animals, it also offers community gardens, 13 acres of allotments, open days and workshops; for health and wellbeing, food growing and education for all.

 But last year the team came to realise that the Farm’s local community, comprising a 33% ethnic minority population – twice Bristol’s 16% average – was not choosing to make use of their services.
 The Equity Project set out to find out why.

-Manu Maunganidze, the project’s Equality, Diversity & Inclusion advisor, suggests the barriers stem partly from the area’s economic make-up.
+Manu Maunganidze, the project’s Equality, Diversity & Inclusion advisor, and one of the report’s writers along with Rhian Grant and Esme Worrell, suggests the barriers stem partly from the area’s economic make-up.
 The Farm sits in one of the most diverse areas in the South West: its immediate area visibly more White-British and affluent than the surrounding, lower-income neighbourhoods, where people of minority backgrounds more typically reside.